douglasffilho/good-morning-bot/README.md

 # good-morning-bot
-A Bot to Notify You Good Morning
+A Slack Bot to Notify Your Channels Random Good Morning Messages